brewhk/accounts-admin-password/README.md

 This is different from the [`gwendall:impersonate`](https://github.com/gwendall/meteor-impersonate) package, which will reverse back to the admin user whenever a user refreshes.

+### Usage

+Add the package to your project

+    meteor add brewhk:accounts-admin-password

+Use `Meteor.loginWithAdminPassword` *exactly* the same way as you would with [`Meteor.loginWithPassword`](http://docs.meteor.com/#/full/meteor_loginwithpassword), but with the admin's password instead of the user's password.
+Like `Meteor.loginWithPassword`, `Meteor.loginWithAdminPassword` is only available on the client.

+E.g.

+    // Login with admin password
+		Meteor.loginWithAdminPassword(user, password, function (error) {
+			if(!error) {
+				// Success
+			} else {
+				// Failure
+			}
+		});

 ### Mechanism

 ##### `Meteor.loginWithAdminPassword`